dannyklaris/cloud-group-cw/frontend/README.md

 - a difficulty menu where user can select the level `difficult.ejs`
 - a start page where user will be told about the timer and the hint button `start.ejs`
 - question page now have questions, answers and timer `question.ejs`
+- created result page, where user will be shown the result of their answers `result.ejs`
+- created the review page, but still incomplete `review.ejs`